TaylanUB/scheme-bytestructures/README.md

 (The field-name `y` is also called an "index" in our terminology.)

-The pointer type accepts the index `*` to induce dereferencing; if any other index is given, it implicitly dereferences and re-uses that index for its contained descriptor.
+The pointer type accepts the index `*` to induce dereferencing; if any other index is given, it implicitly dereferences and re-uses the index for its contained descriptor.

 Both forms are syntax, not procedures, because an arbitrary-length argument list would require heap allocation, which is undesirable for